A picture is worth a thousand words

 This is the "before" picture for another homeowner built pond (John and Cordelia - yep, same John and Cordelia - they've built three water features on their Minneapolis city lot.)

 The finished pond and waterfalls.
-Detailed pictures of this project can be seen in the "Raised-edge method" section of this website.
+Detailed pictures of this project can be seen in the raised-edge method section of this website.

 Under moist, shady conditions moss can grow on Rock-on-a-Roll.
 After a few years, this pond's edge was completely covered with moss.